Struct transit_grid::graphs::PhysicalGraph

 pub fn get_transit_edge_by_id(&self, edge_id: EdgeId) -> Option<&TransitEdge<T>>

-Returns a reference to the TransitEdge
+Returns a reference to the TransitEdge with the specified EdgeId.

 sourcepub fn repair_edge(&mut self, node1: NodeId, node2: NodeId)where